 Please visit the Zone 4 donation page to make donations.
 All the money received will be divided equally among the qualified athletes prior to their departure.
 Thank you for your support.

-The following eight athletes have qualified for fund raising assistance in 2018.
+The following five athletes have qualified for fund raising assistance in 2019.

 - Anna Pryce